 “Outreach to Inmates: Kindles in Kiddie Jail," National Diversity in Libraries Conference, Princeton University, New Jersey, July 2010. (*Note* Click images on presentation link to advance)

 “A Day in the Second Life of Students of the Pirate Librarian,” LOEX-of-the-West Conference, Mount Royal University, June 2010, Calgary, Alberta.

 “Transformers: More Than Meets the Eye with Library Technology,” International Federation of Library Association, August 2009, Bologna, Italy.

 More about me

 Before coming to Stanford, I worked at the Hesburgh Libraries at the University of Notre Dame.
-Before that I worked at Medical, Business, and Public libraries.
+Prior to that I worked at Medical, Business, and Public libraries.
 Interestingly enough, I was employed as a Certified Criminal Defense Private Investigator before becoming a librarian.